DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 provide data.
 This leaves researchers, along with community groups and other players needing data from multiple users, at the bottom of the pile.
-The creation of Consumer Data Rights will likely entrench this hierarchy, further entrenching a regulatory mindset of 'individual household vs. corporations', hobbling collectively forms of action from these other forms of actors.
+The creation of Consumer Data Rights will likely entrench this hierarchy, further entrenching a regulatory mindset of ‘individual household vs. corporations’, hobbling collectively forms of action from these other forms of actors.

 A hierarchy based on the purpose of data usage could be designed to